CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 CloudM Migrate will need to have the right settings to successfully connect to both the source and destination and those settings differ by endpoint type.
 All tenants require the following basics:

-- An account that can access the data.
+- An account that can access the data
-- The source or destination location of that data.
+- The source or destination location of that data
-- SaaS to SaaS access rights for the transfer.
+- SaaS to SaaS access rights for the transfer

 For O365 this is defined by the following requirements: